Ben Hill County Grant Deed Form

 Are these forms guaranteed to be recordable in Ben Hill County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Ben Hill County that you need to transfer you would only need to order our forms once for all of your properties in Ben Hill County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Ben Hill County you only need to order once.

 A grant deed is a real estate deed that is used to transfer real property in Georgia from one entity to another.
 There are no statutory forms provided for a grant deed in Georgia.
 If a deed sufficiently makes known the transaction between the parties, no want of form will invalidate it ( 44-5-33).
 In a grant deed, the grantor warrants and forever defends the right and title to the described property unto the grantee and the grantee's heirs and assigns against the claims of all persons owning, holding, and claiming by, through, or under the grantor.